 Natural risks

-• Age
+- Age

-• Sex – men are more at risk of developing CHD at an early age
+- Sex – men are more at risk of developing CHD at an early age

-• Family history of CHD
+- Family history of heart disease

 Clinical risks

-• High blood pressure
+- High blood pressure

-• Diabetes
+- Diabetes

-• Being overweight or obese
+- Being overweight or obese

 Lifestyle risks

-• Smoking
+- Smoking

-• Unhealthy diet
+- Unhealthy diet

-Eat healthily!
+Eat healthily

-The NHS recommends eating a balanced diet rich in fruit, veg, starchy foods and protein, and which includes a small amount of the right fats.
-You should aim to reduce the overall amount of fat you eat, however not all fats should be avoided completely – some foods contain mono and poly-unsaturated fats which are ‘heart-healthy’.
+Not all fats should be avoided completely – some foods contain mono and poly-unsaturated fats which are ‘heart-healthy’.
 These fats can be found in foods such as avocados, nuts, salmon, and sardines.

-Stay active and exercise!
+Stay active and exercise

-If you’re a smoker – stop!
+If you’re a smoker – consider quitting

 You’re more likely to quit if you have support.
 Visit the NHS website for more information on the free and friendly stop smoking services available.